 CJ Orchards

 For more than 30 years, this family-run orchard has offered fresh produce, including blueberries, tomatoes, pecans and 10 different varieties of peaches.
+The orchards usually open in June.
 Rutledge.

 Oakhurst Farm